 1. What’s the point of a pipeline company?

 Almost all developed markets separate oil and gas production from transport to promote a level playing field and encourage new entrants into the market.
 An independent company also would be more likely, in theory, to decide on new routes based on national need rather than what serves an individual producer.
 More broadly, it’s part of Xi’s strategy to enhance national energy security by encouraging domestic exploration and multiple sources of supply by ensuring open access to pipeline transport.

 2. What does that have to do with smog?

 China has moved millions of homes and businesses from coal to cleaner-burning natural gas as part of Xi’s pledge to protect the environment.
 But the transition has been hampered at times by a lack of infrastructure.
 Gas supplies still run short, especially in winter when demand peaks.
-CNPC, which operates about three-fourths of the gas network, caps supplies, so some cities turn to trucked-in LNG.
+China National Petroleum Corp., which operates about three-fourths of the gas network, caps supplies, so some cities turn to trucked-in LNG.
 Sometimes factories are forced to close to keep people from shivering at home.

 3. What’s wrong with the current set-up?

-China imports about 70 percent of its crude and half its natural gas.
+China imports about 70% of its crude and half its natural gas.
 Xi wants to produce more at home to enhance national energy security.
-He also wants more private capital to get involved in exploration, since the Big Three producers -- China National Petroleum Corp. and its listed subsidiary PetroChina Co.; Sinopec, the listed unit of China Petrochemical Corp.; and China National Offshore Oil Corp. and its Cnooc Ltd. unit -- haven’t moved fast enough to meet growing demand.
+He also wants more private capital to get involved in exploration, since the Big Three producers -- CNPC and its listed subsidiary PetroChina Co.; Sinopec, the listed unit of China Petrochemical Corp.; and China National Offshore Oil Corp. and its Cnooc Ltd. unit -- haven’t moved fast enough to meet growing demand.
 Currently, pipeline access can be blocked or is prohibitively expensive for smaller private or foreign firms.
 Liberalizing the so-called mid-stream transportation -- out of the hands of the Big Three -- is seen as necessary to attract outside investors.